billpg/HashBack/README.md

 ## A Saas API.

 **saas.example** is a website with an API designed for their customers to use.
-When a customer wishes to use this API, it must first go through this exchange to obtain a Bearer token.
-The service documents that users of their API may make Initiate requests to the URL `https://saas.example/api/login/crte?userId=id`, filling in their unique user ID in the query string.
+When a customer wishes to use this API, their code must first go through this exchange to obtain a Bearer token.
+The service publishes a document for how their customers including the URL to POST Initiate requests to. (`https://saas.example/api/login/crte?userId=id`, filling in their unique user ID.)

 **Carol** is a customer of Saas.
 She's recently signed up and has been allocated her unique user id, 12.
 She's logged into the Saas customer portal and browsed to their authentiation page.
 Under the CRTE section, she's configued her account that `https://carol.example/saas/crte-receive-token` is her URL for the Issuer to send the new Bearer token to, where she's implemented a handler.

-Time passes and Carol' server needs to make a request to the Saas API.
+Time passes and Carol's server needs to make a request to the Saas API.
 As the server has no Bearer tokens, the code makes a POST request to the documented API:
 ```
 POST https://saas.example/api/login/crte?userId=12
 Content-Type: application/json